nova-pkgs/python/Doc/library/asyncore.rst

 .. class:: file_dispatcher()

-   A file_dispatcher takes a file descriptor or :term:`file object` along with an optional map argument and wraps it for use with the :c:func:`poll` or :c:func:`loop` functions.
+   A file_dispatcher takes a file descriptor or file object along with an optional map argument and wraps it for use with the :c:func:`poll` or :c:func:`loop` functions.
 If provided a file object or anything with a :c:func:`fileno` method, that method will be called and passed to the :class:`file_wrapper` constructor.

-   .. availability:: Unix.
+Availability: UNIX.

 .. class:: file_wrapper()

    A file_wrapper takes an integer file descriptor and calls :func:`os.dup` to duplicate the handle so that the original handle may be closed independently of the file_wrapper.
 This class implements sufficient methods to emulate a socket for use by the :class:`file_dispatcher` class.

-   .. availability:: Unix.
+Availability: UNIX.

 .. _asyncore-example-1: